Gera1313/19-text-editor/README.md

 May 28, 2024: Revisiting to fix the issues.
 Need to fix a few issues in the following files.
 Client folder; Webpack.config.js, src-sw.js.
 In the js folder they are database.js, install.js. npm run start does not appear to produce results.

 June 5, 2024: Finished with the project.
+Fixed all errors.

 ## Usage

-The following images show the CURRENT web application's appearance and functionality.
-Keep in mind this is a work in progress, it is NOT complete yet (see Notes above).
+The following images show the web application's appearance & functionality.

 ![Just Another Text Editor](./Assets/Home.png)